South Lebanon conflict (1985–2000): Continued fighting in the late 1990s (1994–1999)

 In December 1996, two SLA soldiers were killed in three days of fighting, and a Hezbollah fighter was killed by Israeli soldiers.

 On 4 February 1997, two Israeli transport helicopters collided over She'ar Yashuv in Northern Israel while waiting for clearance to fly into Lebanon.
 A total of 73 IDF troops were killed in the disaster.
 On 28 February, one Israeli personnel and four Hezbollah guerrillas were killed in a clash.

 The increased activity of Israeli special forces, particularly the Egoz Reconnaissance Unit, who staked out infiltration trails along the edge of the security zone, hampered Hezbollah's ability to infiltrate the security zone and plant roadside bombs.
 In the first half of 1997, Hezbollah gradually reduced its infiltration attempts and increasingly resorted to long-range shelling of IDF and SLA outposts.
 Encouraged by these successes, Israeli commandos began conducting raids north of the security zone to kill Hezbollah members in their home villages.

-In one particular raid, carried out on the night of 3–4 August 1997, Golani Brigade soldiers raided the village of Kfeir and left behind three roadside bombs packed with ball bearings that were detonated from an Israeli Air Force UAV hours later, killing five Hezbollah members, including two commanders.
+In one particular raid, carried out on the night of 3–4 August 1997, Golani Brigade soldiers raided the village of Al-Kfour and left behind three roadside bombs packed with ball bearings that were detonated from an Israeli Air Force UAV hours later, killing five Hezbollah members, including two commanders.
 Faced with roadside bomb attacks and deep-penetration raids by Israeli special forces, Hezbollah was increasingly kept on the defensive and forced to reexamine its tactics.

-Following the Kfeir commando raid, Hezbollah tightened security in villages north of the security zone to counter Israeli commando raids.
+Following the Kfour commando raid, Hezbollah tightened security in villages north of the security zone to counter Israeli commando raids.
 Hezbollah units responsible for nighttime observation increased their patrols, staking out potential helicopter landing spots, infiltration passages from the security zone, and landing spots on the shore.
 Roadside bombs were planted across potential routes for infiltration.
 Key areas in villages, on hilltops, and in valleys were monitored every night.

 On 28 August, a major friendly fire incident occurred in Wadi Saluki during a clash between IDF troops from the Golani Brigade, together with air and artillery support, and Amal militants.
 Although, four Amal militants were killed, Israeli shelling started a fire that engulfed the area, killing four IDF soldiers.

 On 5 September 1997, a seaborne raid by 16 Israeli Shayetet 13 naval commandos failed after the troops stumbled into a Hezbollah and Amal ambush.
 As the force headed towards the coastal town of Ansariye, it was ambushed with IEDs and subjected to withering fire that killed the commander, Lt.
 Col. Yossi Korakin, and caused bombs being carried by another soldier to explode, killing more of the force.
 The survivors radioed for help, and Israel immediately dispatched a rescue team from Unit 669 and Sayeret Matkal in two CH-53 helicopters.